 # Edit /etc/ssh/sshd_config

-sudo systemctl reload sshdIf DNS lookups are slow or failing, they can cause sshd to drop the connection.
+sudo sshd -t && sudo systemctl reload sshdIf DNS lookups are slow or failing, they can delay or drop incoming connections.
 Add this to /etc/ssh/sshd_config:

-sudo systemctl reload sshdThe server might be out of memory or system resources.
+sudo sshd -t && sudo systemctl reload sshdThe server might be out of memory or system resources, which can cause sshd to fail to fork new sessions.
 Check:

 free -m # Check available memory